OpenFLUID/openfluid-community-docs/src/docs/scidev/simrelease.md

+!!! warning "Warning"
+    This page is currently under maintenance to be updated with new signature system.

 In order to help developers in their simulators release process, a procedure which enlists the items to check for a developed simulator is proposed and allows developers to check points like: